folkertdev/elm-state/README.md

         _ -> fib (n - 1) + fib (n - 2)
 ```

-This function is exponential (every evaluation recursively needs two more evaluations) and the `fib (n - 1)` branch will overlap with
+Every evaluation of `fib` (except the base cases 0 and 1) requires two more evaluations.
+Those evaluations each too require two more evaluations, making the time complexity of this function exponential.
-the `fib (n - 2)` branch (they will do the same calculation).
+Furthermore, the two trees (`fib (n - 1)` and `fib (n - 2)`) overlap, doing the same calculations twice.
 These problems can we solved by caching already calculated values.
-This
-is where `State` comes in:
+This is where `State` comes in:

 ```elm
 fib : Int -> Int